 Step 2: Apply to U-M to be Automatically Considered for Many Scholarships

 Your application to the university serves as your application for many of our scholarships.
-First-year and transfer students should complete and submit either the Common Application or Coalition Application and provide all required documents by the application deadline.
+First-year and transfer students should complete and submit the Common Application and provide all required documents by the application deadline.
 Some schools and colleges offer their own scholarships that require additional applications.

 U-M School, College, and Departmental Scholarships

 These are considered during the admissions process by each individual unit.
 If you are applying to study in the College of Engineering, for example, they award their own scholarship money directly to entering students.
 Each school and college has varied criteria they use to award their scholarship dollars which can include academic merit; special talents, interests or qualities; or financial need.